6a6aadnan/KMeans-Clustering-for-Retail-Store-Customers/README.md

 ## Dataset

-The dataset used in this project is "mall_customers.csv."
+The dataset used in this project is "retail_store_customers.csv."
 It contains the following columns:

 - CustomerID: Unique identifier for each customer
 - Gender: Gender of the customer